1. Temperature Coefficients: The Cold Danger

 A higher DC/AC ratio improves the Levelized Cost of Energy (LCOE) by maximizing the utilization of the expensive AC infrastructure (Inverter, AC cables, Switchgear, Grid Connection).

-5. Applicable Standards
+5. International Engineering Standards